-PIs at or above the level of Assistant Professor (or equivalent) may be named by the organization as the PI on the application.
+Investigators at the level of postdoctoral fellow or clinical fellow (or equivalent) and above may be named by the organization as the Principal Investigator (PI) on the application.

-Each investigator may be named on only one FY22 PRMRP TTDA application as a PI.
+Each investigator may be named on only one FY23 PRMRP DA application as a PI.

-An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization.
+An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by or affiliated with an eligible organization.